hanamido/organize_files/README.md

 - [X] User can rename all files in a directory
 - [X] User can move all files from one specified directory to another
+- [x] User can specify whether to move only a certain filetype or all of the files
+- [x] User can specify whether they want to exclude certain filetypes in the move or rename

 ## To Run:
 - Make sure you have Python3 installed first